 Who pays for probate?

 Some people think that if they are named as an executor in a Will that they have to undertake the obtaining of the grant of probate personally.
 That isn’t normally the case as Wills enable an executor to instruct a probate solicitor.
 The costs of the grant of probate and the probate solicitor come out of the estate before it is distributed to the beneficiaries.
 The probate solicitors’ cost will depend on the size and complexity of the estate.
 Fixed fee or hourly cost quotes should be made available.
 At Evolve Family Law we believe it is very important that fees are transparent and publish a price guide on our website.
-The guide says for work up to and including grant of probate, for a non-taxable estate, our probate solicitor fees are £1060 inclusive of vat.
 For a bespoke quote please call us and we can look at the work you would like us to do.

 Is a grant of probate necessary?